bSienkiewicz/sftools/README.md

 3. You can edit the buttons by clicking the extension icon and navigating through the popup configuration.

+### Text Expansion Feature

+The extension includes a TextExpander-like functionality that works with your existing templates:

+1. **Add Aliases**: Edit any template and add an alias (e.g., "elo", "sw", "7d", "s3")
+2. **Use Aliases**: Type `;alias` followed by Enter in any text field to expand the text

+**Example**:
+- Edit "Hello Team" template and add alias "elo"
+- Type `;elo` + Enter in any text field
+- The text will be replaced with the full "Hello Team" message

+**Default Aliases**:
+- `;sw` → "Started working" template
+- `;7d` → "7 days inactive" template
+- `;elo` → "Hello Team" template
+- `;s3` → "Severity 3" template

+**Usage**: You can either click the template button to fill the entire comment, or use the alias to expand just that text anywhere.

 ## Known Issues

 - _**missing required field: [ParentId]**_: This error may occur when